isaac-michel224/hiv-us-trends/README.md

 The primary outcome was the **HIV diagnosis rate**, defined as the number of people receiving an HIV diagnosis per 100,000 population.

-HIV data were obtained from the CDC's America's HIV Epidemic Analysis Dashboard (AHEAD).
+HIV data were obtained from the Centers for Disease Control and Prevention (CDC) and America's HIV Epidemic Analysis Dashboard (AHEAD).

 State-level socioeconomic data were obtained from publicly available CDC data containing measures of social and structural conditions.

 The analysis included: